We offer coaching, seminars and training on family therapy,

 You can ask "How

-would I know that your offer increased love or added to my
+would I know whether your offer of increased love adds to my

 positive impact?"
 (You may have to wade through abstractions